Using a bicycle on Dublin public transport

 Bike parking at Dublin’s train and tram stations

 Bike parking is available in a large number of Dublin’s train and tram stations — you can see which stations you can park a bicycle at by downloading our Dublin train map.

 In most cases, the bike parking available consists of simple bike racks (which are free to use) but some stations also provide secure bike lockers for a fee.

 You can find out if a particular station has a rentable bike locker by going to Irish Rail’s station information section, locating your station, and then clicking the ‘Parking and Transport’ link.

 You can rent a bike from a wide variety of bike stations in Central Dublin via the Dublin Bikes scheme.

 Located in close proximity to each other, every station has a minimum of 15 stands.
-You can find out where these stations are and how to rent a bike on the Dublin Bikes website.
+You can find out where these stations are and how to rent a bike on our our the Dublin Bike rental page.